Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## Overview

-Cumulocity IoT has a MQTT endpoint, but does not yet allow devices to send generic MQTT payloads.
-This project addresses this gap by providing the following artifcats:
+The Cumulocity Dynamic Mapper addresses the need to get **any** data provided by a message broker mapped to the Cumulocity IoT Domain model in a zero-code approach.
+It can connect to multiple message brokers likes **MQTT**, **MQTT Connect** and others, subscribes to specific topics and maps the data in a graphical way to the domain model of Cumulocity.

+Per default the followings connectors are supported
+* **MQTT** - any MQTT Broker
+* **MQTT Connect** - MQTT Broker provided by Cumulocity IoT

+It contains two major components:

-* A **Microservice** - exposes REST endpoints, uses the [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect to a MQTT broker, a generic Data Mapper & Expression Language  for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
+* A **Microservice** - exposes REST endpoints, provides a generic connector interface which can be used by broker clients to connect to a message broker, a generic data mapper, a comprehensive expression language for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
+It also supports multi tenancy.

-* A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a MQTT broker connection & to perform graphical MQTT Data Mappings within the Cumumlocity IoT UI.
+* A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a broker connection & to perform graphical data mappings within the Cumumlocity IoT UI.

-Using the solution you are able to connect to any MQTT broker and map any JSON-based payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.
+Using the Cumulocity Dynamic Mapper you are able to connect to almost any message broker and map any payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.

+Here are the core features summarized:

+* **Connect** to multiple message broker of your choice at the same time.
+* **Map** any data to/from the Cumulocity IoT Domain Model in a graphical way.
+* **Bidirectional mappings** are supported - so you can forward data to Cumulocity or subscribe on Cumulocity data and forward it to the broker.
+* **Transform** data with a comprehensive expression language supported by [JSONata](https://jsonata.org/)
+* Support of multiple payload formats starting with **JSON**, **Protobuf**, **Binary**, **CSV**.
+* **Extend**  the mapper easily by using payload extensions or the provided connector interface
+* Full support of **multi-tenancy** - deploy it in your enterprise tenant and subscribe it to sub-tenants.

+TODO: Add Screen that shows the UI of the Mapper

 ### Architecture
 The architecture of the components consists of the following components: